 The Inherited Metabolic Diseases (IMD) Clinic consists of a multidisciplinary team dedicated to providing family focused care to children and adults with known or suspected inborn errors of metabolism.
 The clinic is recognized internationally for its expertise relative to diagnosis and treatment of metabolic disorders.
 It is the only clinic in the Rocky Mountain Region providing comprehensive metabolic services.

 The clinic provides diagnostic evaluations and therapeutic management of individuals of all ages in whom a metabolic disorder is diagnosed or considered.
-Early diagnosis and treatment of inborn errors of metabolism may help prevent mental retardation, developmental delays, organ damage, and, in some cases, death.
+Early diagnosis and treatment of inborn errors of metabolism may help prevent developmental delays, organ damage, and, in some cases, death.

 The Colorado Department of Health (CDH) tests approximately 75,000 Colorado and Wyoming newborns each year.
 CDH reports to the IMD Clinic all positive newborn screening results for phenylketonuria, galactosemia, and biotinidase deficiency.
 The IMD Clinic provides follow-up and long-term care for these individuals.